jcu-eresearch/plone-user-doc/source/collaboration.rst

 With the exception of folders, almost all types content can be enabled to allow comments.
-If comments are enabled for a particular content item you will see an **add comment**  button underneath the content
+If comments are enabled for a particular content item you will see an **add comment**  button underneath the content.

 To enable comments for a single item
 ------------------------------------

-1. Click onto the content item you want to enable comments on
+1. Click onto the content item you want to enable comments on.
-2. Click onto the Edit tab at the top
+2. Click onto the Edit tab at the top.
-3. Click onto the 'Settings' tab at the top of the page
+3. Click onto the 'Settings' tab at the top of the page.
 4. Check the 'Allow comments' box.
 If you can't find the box here, it might be under a different tab (eg 'Properties') as you might be using a custom content type.